rtCamp/Frappe-Manager/docs/deploy/index.md

 Honest caveat: rolling is zero-**downtime**, not zero-**skew**; during the overlap a request may see old assets with new code or vice-versa.
 Eligibility guarantees both versions are DB-compatible, so the skew cannot 500.

 The same engine powers `fm restart --rolling`: a zero-downtime web-tier recreate on the *current* tag (fresh containers, no release change).
+It needs an image bench; on a mount bench web restarts already go through supervisor, which is faster.

 ## Releases, history, and pruning